mikewest/internetdrafts/first-party-cookies/draft.md

 Alter Section 5.3 of {{RFC6265}} as follows:

 1. Add `samesite-flag` to the list of fields stored for each cookie.
+This field's value is one of "None", "Strict", or "Lax".

 2. Before step 11 of the current algorithm, add the following:

-    11. If the `cookie-attribute-list` contains an attribute with an `attribute-name` of "SameSite", set the cookie's `samesite-flag` to true.
-Otherwise, set the cookie's `samesite-flag` to false.
+    11. If the `cookie-attribute-list` contains an attribute with an `attribute-name` of "SameSite", set the cookie's `samesite-flag` to `attribute-value` ("Strict" or "Lax").
+Otherwise, set the cookie's `samesite-flag` to "None".

-    12. If the cookie's `samesite-flag` is set to true, and the request which generated the cookie's client's "site for cookies" is not an exact match for `request-uri`'s host's registrable domain, then abort these steps and ignore the newly created cookie entirely.
+    12. If the cookie's `samesite-flag` is not "None", and the request which generated the cookie's client's "site for cookies" is not an exact match for `request-uri`'s host's registrable domain, then abort these steps and ignore the newly created cookie entirely.